octobercms/docs/backend-lists.md

         options:
             quality: 80

-See the [image resizing docs](../services/image-resizing#resize-sources) for more information on what image sources are supported and what [options](../services/image-resizing#resize-parameters) are supported
+See the [image resizing article](../services/resizer#resize-parameters) for more information on what options are supported.

 <a name="column-number"></a>
 ### Number